Bureau of South and Central Asian Affairs

 The Bureau of South and Central Asian Affairs (SCA) is an agency within the United States Department of State that is responsible for the U.S. government's relations with countries in the South and Central Asian region.
 The bureau is headed by the Assistant Secretary of State for South and Central Asian Affairs, who reports to the Secretary of State through the Under Secretary of State for Political Affairs.
-The current Assistant Secretary is Donald Lu, incumbent since September 15, 2021.